 7. For LTL, make sure you keep a signed copy of the BOL and upload it to the Work Order.
 This document is required to mark the Work Order as complete.

-8. After carrier pickup, come back to the Work Order and click Mark as Completed.
+9. Then after carrier pickup, come back to the Work Order and click Mark as Completed.

 All of these steps are covered in the Walkthrough video below.
 Specific differences are listed in each Work Order's section.